Aging & Health A to Z

 A nerve called the posterior tibialis nerve may get trapped, causing irritation and painful symptoms.

 If you are obese, you may develop Achilles tendonitis from years of extra stress on the tendon.
 It is also associated with an inherited shortened Achilles tendon or from wearing high-heeled shoes.
-Sudden severe Achilles tendonitis or even a ruptured Achilles tendon may occur as a side effect of certain antibiotics (fluoroquinolones such as Levoquin or Cipro).
+Sudden severe Achilles tendonitis or even a ruptured Achilles tendon may occur as a side effect of certain antibiotics such as levofloxacin or ciprofloxacin.

 In this condition, thickened tissue wraps around the nerves that lead to your toes.
 It is usually due to overly tight shoes, arthritis, injury, or malformed bones.
-The result is nerve compression.
+The result is nerve compression and pain.

 You are at higher risk of developing foot problems in later life in the presence of any of the following factors:

 - Frequent wearing of poorly fitted, pointy, or high-heeled shoes

 - Diabetes (especially if you have calluses or corns, poor circulation, loss of sensation, or poor eyesight)